nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/do_the_twolves_give_up_big_leads.rst.txt

 Other Ways To Cut It
 ====================

 But they are *exceptional* that is for sure.
-For example, check out the the biggest comebacks ever at 4 minutes remaining from when play by play was recorded:
+For example, check out the biggest comebacks ever at 4 minutes remaining from when play by play was recorded:

 .. raw:: html

     <div id="twolves_leads/max_4min_all_time" class="nbacd-chart"></div>

-Another one for the record books is a 17-point comeback given up by our 2020 Twolves.
+Another one for the record books is a 17-point comeback given up by our 2020 Timberwolves.

-But to bolster what I said before, if you look at the next dot over at 16 points, it's the Twolves who came back against OKC on 2/24/2025.
+But to bolster what I said before, if you look at the next dot over at 16 points, it's the Timberwolves who came back against OKC on 2/24/2025.
 Not to mention the recent comeback from 13 points down with 4 minutes left against Houston on 12/27/2024 (hover over the dots to get the game details and links to nba.com).
-So once again the recent Twolves come back more than they let the lead slip away.
+So once again the recent Timberwolves come back more than they let the lead slip away.

-In the end, there's probably some other statistically significant stat (maybe size of their runs versus runs they let opponents go on) that explain the frequency of these outliers and why we are collectively chewing our nails to bloody stubs watching them with a 20 point lead in the 4th.
+In the end, there's probably some other statistically significant stat (maybe size of their runs versus runs they let opponents go on) that explains the frequency of these outliers and why we are collectively chewing our nails to bloody stubs watching them with a 20 point lead in the 4th.
 Again on Twitter, `Britt noted
 <https://x.com/brittrobson/status/1909794675004702866>`_: